Register your apps for Twitter login with Mobile Services

 This tutorial is about Azure Mobile Services, a solution to help you build scalable mobile applications for any platform.
 Mobile Services makes it easy to sync data, authenticate users, and send push notifications.
-This page supports the Get Started with Authentication tutorial which shows how to log users into your app.
+This page supports the Add authentication to your app tutorial which shows how to sign users into your app.
 If this is your first experience with Mobile Services, please complete the tutorial Get Started with Mobile Services.

 To complete the procedure in this topic, you must have a Twitter account that has a verified email address.
 To create a new Twitter account, go to twitter.com.

-Navigate to the Twitter Developers website, sign-in with your Twitter account credentials, and click Create a new application.
+Navigate to the Twitter Developers website, sign-in with your Twitter account credentials, and click Create new app.

-Type the Name, Description, and Website values for your app, then type the URL of your mobile service appended with the path /login/twitter in Callback URL.
+Type the Name, Description, and Website values for your app, then type one of the following URL formats in Callback URL.

-At the bottom the page, read and accept the terms, type the correct CAPTCHA words, and then click Create your Twitter application.
+At the bottom the page, read and accept the terms, and then click Create your Twitter application.

 This registers the app displays the application details.

-Click the Settings tab, scroll down and check Allow this application to be used to sign in with Twitter, then click Update this Twitter application's settings.
+Click the Settings tab, scroll down and make sure the Allow this application to be used to sign in with Twitter checkbox is checked, then click Update Settings.